ducvu0907/eco-route/README.md

 # EcoRoute

-**EcoRoute** is a SaaS platform designed to streamline garbage collection procedures for environmental service companies.
+**EcoRoute** is a platform designed to streamline garbage collection procedures for environmental service companies.
 It provides real-time coordination between all actors in the trash collection process—from customers and drivers to fleet managers—ensuring efficiency and transparency throughout the entire waste collection lifecycle.

 ---